Our latest version has been released

 One of the major strengths of Subsurface is its support of a wide range of dive computers (see the list of supported dive computers).
 Subsurface can also import existing dive logs from several sources including MacDive, Suunto DM3, DM4 & DM5, JDiveLog and divelogs.de.

 Another strength is its ability to visualize the depth profile (and, if available, the tank pressure curve) in innovative ways that give the user additional information on relative velocity, and momentary air consumption, during a dive.
 Users who dive with multiple dive computers can combine the data from each of their dive computers into one dive – allowing visualization of the data collected from multiple sources.

 Subsurface lets the user print out a detailed log book including dive profiles and other important information.

 A bit of background:

-In fall of 2011, when a forced lull in kernel development gave him an opportunity to start on a new endeavor, Linus Torvalds decided to tackle his frustration with the lack of decent divelog software on Linux.
+In fall of 2011, when a forced lull in kernel development gave him a chance to start a new project, Linux creator Linus Torvalds decided to tackle his frustration with the lack of decent divelog software on Linux.

-Subsurface is the result of the work of him and a team of developers since then.
-It now supports Linux, Windows and MacOS and allows data import from a large number of dive computers and several existing divelog programs.
-It provides advanced visualization of the key information provided by a modern dive computer and allows the user to track a wide variety of data about their diving.
-In fall of 2012 Dirk Hohndel has taken over as Subsurface maintainer.
+Linus worked with a team of developers, and Subsurface is the result.
+It now supports Linux, Windows and MacOS and allows data import from many dive computers and several existing divelog programs.
+It provides a quick and easy way to see the key information provided by a modern dive computer and lets users track a wide variety of data about their dives.
+In fall of 2012 Dirk Hohndel took over as Subsurface maintainer.